Category Archives: Appliance Tips

 7. A Control Board Issue Is Preventing the Drain Cycle

 Modern dishwashers use electronic control boards to manage every phase of the wash cycle, including draining.
 If the board has a fault, it may skip the drain cycle entirely even though washing and rinsing work fine.
 Clues: the dishwasher completes the wash cycle but never initiates draining, error codes appear on the display, or the drain works when manually activated but not during normal cycles.
-Control board diagnosis requires testing with a multimeter and should be done by a qualified technician.
+Control board diagnosis requires testing with a multimeter and should be done by a qualified appliance repair technician.

 Error Codes by Brand